felbinger/AdminGuide/docs/installation/index.md

 There are multiple options to add your public keys to the file `~/.ssh/authorized_keys`:

 === "Client Side"
-    One option is to use `ssh-copy-id` on the client machine (and authenticate yourself with for example a password) and the ssh client automatically copy the keys there.
+    One option is to use `ssh-copy-id` on the client machine (and authenticate yourself with for example a password), and the ssh client automatically copy the keys there.

     === "default key"